OFFSET

 COMMENTS

-a(n) is the number of dihedral groups with a fixed identity, or equivalently the number of reduced Latin squares of order 2n that can be viewed as the Cayley table of D_{2n}, by adding a border that matches the first row and column.
+a(n) is the number of dihedral groups of order 2n with a fixed identity, or equivalently the number of reduced Latin squares of order 2n that can be viewed as the Cayley table of D_{2n}, by adding a border that matches the first row and column.
 The reduced Latin squares differ from each other by a permutation of their symbols.
 Two such Latin squares that differ by a permutation of their symbols have been called isoplanar by Bailey (1984), cited by Nilrat and Praeger (1988), cited by Denes and Keedwell (1991).
 Latin squares based on dihedral groups are of interest in the stable marriage problem, where Benjamin et al. (1995) exhibited such squares having many stable matchings when viewed as ranking matrices.
 Two isoplanar Latin squares generally produce a different number of stable matchings, so there is motivation to generate all symbol permutations to find the ones with the most stable matchings.

 REFERENCES